amitrajaraman/MOSSterpiece/README.md

 *Steps to run the code:*

 - Clone the repo to your local machine either by doing `git clone <url-of-the-repo>`, or by downloading it directly from github.
 - Navigate to the project folder, and open up the terminal (for Ubuntu) or command prompt (for Windows).
-Create/Activate a virtual environment (optional), and download Django from `requirements.txt`.
+Create/Activate a virtual environment (optional), and download Django from `requirements.txt` (see the last step).
 - Navigate to "DjangoAPI" folder through the virtual-environment-activated-console, and type in the command `python manage.py runserver` to get the Django backend up and running.
 - Open another console at the project directory, and type in `npm install all` to make sure that all the required packages are present.
 Once it is done installing and verifying the packages, do `ng serve --open` to start the frontend.
 This will start the compilation process of the frontend, and open up the website in your default web browser.
 - Install [this](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf/related?hl=en) extension for chrome and activate it, to allow CORS requests to be passed.
+- Finally, to get the various required Python libraries run ```pip3 install -r requirements.txt``` from your terminal while in the MOSSterpiece directory.

+You should be all set up now!

 ## What has been implemented

 - A basic framework for the website has been created.
-- Implementation of Logging in and Registering has been done.
-- Logging in has been done using sessions, so that refreshing the page doesn't log the user out.
+- Implementation of logging in and registering.
+Logging in is done using sessions, so that refreshing the page does not log the user out.
-- Functionality for change password has been implemented.
+- Functionality to changing one's password has been implemented.
 - Implemented uploading of files for a user who has logged in.
 - Core logic-wise, the latent semantic analysis strategy has been used.
 There is also a good amount of pre-processing done if the language of the code is C++, Java, C, or Python.
-- The reults are displayed after the processing is done, and the overall data is represented using a heatmap and a bargraph.
-The similarity of any two files can be shown by using the drop down lists.
+- The results are displayed after the processing is done, and the overall data is represented using a heatmap and a bargraph.
+The similarity of any two files can be shown by choosing the appropriate pair using the drop down lists.
-- The results can be downloaded as a zip file.
+- The results (a CSV file with all the similarities, the bar graph, and the heatmap) can be downloaded as a zip file.

 ## The Theoretical Aspect